Last reviewed on 27th November 2023 by Martin Alexander (Mortgage Advisor)

-There are a number of reasons that can warrant a switch from an interest-only mortgage to a repayment model.
+There are several reasons that can warrant a switch from an interest-only mortgage to a repayment model.
 Changing mortgage types is common, but you’d need to follow the correct procedure when doing so.

 An interest-only mortgage will only allow you to pay the interest on your loan each month.
-On the other hand, a repayment mortgage allows you to repay your mortgage in full.
+On the other hand, a repayment mortgage will enable you to repay your mortgage in full.
 This alone can be a reason for changing mortgage types.

 A repayment mortgage will allow you to own your property outright at the end of your mortgage term.
-In comparison, an interest-only mortgage won’t allow for this, as the mortgage balance itself is never reduced.
+You won’t own your property with an interest-only mortgage, as you’re not paying towards the mortgage balance.

 - The remaining term of your mortgage